FreedomBen/angelbot/README.md

 ### Provisioning the VM

-Any VM service will do.
+Any VM service provider will do.
 Angelbot runs in docker, and has been hosted on Digital Ocean and AWS EC2 at various times.
-The important part is that you install docker.
+The important part is that you install docker on your base image.
 Once docker is installed, clone this repo:

 ```bash
 git clone https://github.com/FreedomBen/angelbot.git
 ```

+You will also probably want to install some additional tools on the system, such as `tmux` (which is useful for maintaining the session after the SSH connection is closed.
+Instructions in this guide will assume you are using tmux, with the provided `tmux.conf` file installed at `$HOME/.tmux.conf` (you can use the script `./dotfiles/update-dot-files.sh` to do this for you, but be advised it will stomp on existing files (which you probably don't want to do on your dev machine, only on the angelbot server)).

 ### Building/Starting the instance